My Family Arrives On Carnival Paradise, July 2012

 The most popular time to cruise is during the summer.
 However, that happens to be the most expensive time, along with major holidays, to cruise.

 If your family members are all past school age, then the best time to cruise is during the fall – September through early November.
-The prices are lowest during those months.
+The prices are the lowest during those months.

 However, if like me you have children in school, you are forced to cruise when school is out.
-That means spring break, summer or Christmas break.
+That means spring break, summer, or Christmas break.

 Would you like to cruise some other time – spring break or Christmas?
 That takes us to when to book your cruise.